NNPDF/nnpdf/validphys2/docs/guide.md

 	This should result in a working C++ component of the library (see the documentation on how to enable e.g. the Python component).

  4. Use the result.
-We can now compile `buildmaster` using the library we just created.
-Since `buildmaster` uses a simple `Makefile` that doesn't read the environment variables by itself, we need to pass explicitly ugly the name of the C++ compiler executable.
-For Linux it is `x86_64-conda_cos6-linux-gnu-c++`.
+We can now compile `buildmaster` linking with the library we just created.
 	```
-	buildmaster$ make CXX=x86_64-conda_cos6-linux-gnu-c++
+	buildmaster$ make
 	```

 [COMPILERS]: https://conda.io/docs/user-guide/tasks/build-packages/compiler-tools.html